BigJuan12/The-Chase-data-analysis/README.md

 A better metric is AUC, with the model achieving an AUC of 0.7475, showing that it is effectively distinguishing between relatively heavy favourites and weak favourites.
 This means that although the model often predicts a chaser win, the model still assigns lower probabilities of the chaser winning to stronger teams and higher probabilities to weaker ones, correctly ranking outcomes most of the time.

 The following table shows the coefficients.
+I used 5 fold cross validation to check if these features were consistant predictors.

 | Feature                     | Mean Coefficient | Std Coefficient |
 |-----------------------------|------------------|-----------------|